Ultimator14/hsovpn-2fa/README.md

 ## Configuration

 The script needs some configuration to work.
-This is done in `secrets.json`
+This is done in `secrets.json`.

+Add the patched version of openconnect to the `openconnect.executable` if not installed.

 ### Credentials